danielwagener/docs/addons/intercom/ConversationLinking.md

 # Conversation Linking

-Intercom conversation linking allows your team to associate Intercom conversations with JIRA issues.
-Linked conversations get updates from associated JIRA issues posted as a [Note](https://docs.intercom.com/responding-to-users-and-visitors/work-as-a-team/loop-teammates-into-conversations).
+Intercom conversation linking allows your team to associate Intercom conversations with Jira issues.
+Linked conversations get updates from associated Jira issues posted as a [Note](https://docs.intercom.com/responding-to-users-and-visitors/work-as-a-team/loop-teammates-into-conversations).

 This allows your team to easily stay on top of replying to all your customers impacted by a certain issue in a scalable way.
 Simply link all conversations to the respective issue.
 Additionally, linked issues can automatically be re-opened on updates.
 Initially, you link and close conversations.
-Once there is progress on the JIRA ticket, linked conversations are automatically re-opened and show up at the top of your inbox.
+Once there is progress on the Jira ticket, linked conversations are automatically re-opened and show up at the top of your inbox.

 > **[info] Prerequisites**